Phantom Thread-2017

 Thanks to a kindly fairy, the curse of death on Aurora’s sixteenth birthday is slightly blocked in favor of Aurora falling into a deep sleep- only to be awakened by true love’s kiss.

-While Flora and Fauna possess song and beauty, which they bestow on Aurora, it is Merryweather who arguably saves the young girl’s life.
+While Flora and Fauna possess song and beauty, which they bestow on Aurora, Merryweather arguably saves the young girl’s life.
 The three women are also instrumental in being the unsung heroes of the film, while the handsome Prince Phillip gets star billing.

-Compared to many other Disney films, Sleeping Beauty is quite the grandiose showing, and lush with colors bright as stars.
-The sparkles which drizzle from the fairies’ wands ooze with magic that will make children giggle with delight and adults marvel with adoration.
+Compared to many other Disney films, Sleeping Beauty is quite the show.
+It is lush with colors as bright as stars, and the sparkles that drizzle from the fairies’ wands ooze magic that will make children giggle with delight and adults marvel with adoration.

-Maleficent is a fantastic villain and when she finally turns into a lethal, fire-breathing, dragon, this is sure to scare youngsters watching the film for the first time.
+Maleficent is a fantastic villain, and when she finally turns into a lethal, fire-breathing dragon, this is sure to scare youngsters watching the film for the first time.
 Sure to mention, Maleficent’s web of thorns that she uses to surround Aurora’s castle is a spectacle in and of itself.

-Upon watching the film I continue to draw comparisons to another of Walt Disney’s famous films, 1937’s beautiful Snow White and the Seven Dwarfs, as both films resemble each other in a sheer mass of ways.
+Upon watching the film, I continue to draw comparisons to another of Walt Disney’s famous films, 1937’s Beautiful Snow White and the Seven Dwarfs, as both films resemble each other in a sheer mass of ways.

-The beautiful and innocent main female characters, both in peril from devious, older women, clearly jealous of the enriched goodness of Snow White and Aurora are the most obvious.
+The beautiful and innocent main female characters, both in peril from devious, older women, clearly jealous of Snow White’s and Aurora’s goodness, are apparent.

-Besides, both contain dashing princes to come to the rescue in just the nick of time and kindly little things who assist in the drama.
+Besides, both contain dashing princes who come to the rescue in just the nick of time and kindly little things who assist in the drama.

-Also, Sleeping Beauty does not triumph in the important humanistic lessons that the aforementioned Dumbo and Bambi (my favorites of all the Disney films) have.
+Also, Sleeping Beauty does not triumph in the important humanistic lessons that the Dumbo and Bambi (my favorites of all the Disney films) have.

-Sleeping Beauty contains all of the elements of an empathetic, feel-good animated experience.
-A King, a Queen, a Prince, a vicious villain, giddy fairies, and a beautiful heroine are all represented in this fine and satisfying Disney venture- not the greatest in the pack, but assuredly a good time.
+Sleeping Beauty contains elements of an empathetic, feel-good animated experience.
+A King, a Queen, a Prince, a vicious villain, giddy fairies, and a beautiful heroine are all represented in this delicate and satisfying Disney venture- not the greatest in the pack, but assuredly a good time.

 Oscar Nominations: Best Scoring of a Musical Picture